 The sum of all the present values of the future cash flow is called “The Net Present Value (NPV)”.
-The NPV in this case is Rs.
+The NPV, in this case, is Rs.
 32,80,842 This also means, the value of all the future cash flows from the pizza machine in today’s terms is Rs.
 32,80,842.
-So if George has to buy the pizza machine from Vishal, he has to ensure the price is Rs.
+If George has to buy the pizza machine from Vishal, he has to ensure the price is Rs.
 32,80,842 or lesser, but definitely not more than that and this is roughly how much the pizza machine should cost George.

 Now, think about this – What if we replace the pizza machine with a company?
-Can we discount all future cash flows that the company earns with an intention to evaluate the company’s stock price?
-Yes, we can and in fact this is exactly what will we do in the “Discounted Cash Flow” model.
+Can we discount all future cash flows that the company earns to evaluate its stock price?
+Yes, we can, and in fact, this is exactly what will we do in the “Discounted Cash Flow” model.

 Key takeaways from this chapter

-- The ‘Time Value of Money’ is one of the most crucial concept in finance, as it finds its application in several financial concepts including the DCF method
+- The ‘Time Value of Money’ is one of the most crucial concepts in finance, as it finds its application in several financial concepts, including the DCF method.

 - The value of money cannot be treated the same across the time scale – which means the value of money in today’s terms is not really the same at some point in the future.